Skrylar/ImpromptuModular/README.md

 * **Run 1-3**: When running, the sequencer responds to rising edges of the CLOCK input and will step all channels except the staging area (channel 4).

 * **Write**: This writes the pitch CV given in the CV IN input into the CV of the current step of the selected channel.
 If a wire is connected to the GATE IN input, this gate input is also written into the gate enable of the current step/channel.
 An enabled gate corresponds to a voltage of 1.0V or higher.
-No effect on channels 1 to 3 when the sequencer is running.
+The small LED indicates if writing via the write button is possible (green) or not (red).

 * **CV In**: This pitch CV is written into the current step of the selected channel.
 Any voltage between -10.0 and 10.0 is supported.
 See _Notes display_ and _Quantize_ above for more related information.
 No effect on channels 1 to 3 when the sequencer is running.